nCoda/lychee/description.rst

 =======================

 A **view** is a (portion of) a Lychee-MEI document, stored in another format (Abjad, LilyPond, MEI).
-The ``views`` module tracks correlation between musical objects separately for every format.
+The ``views`` module tracks correlation between musical objects separately for every format, in two mappings between a Lychee-MEI-compliant @xml:id value assinged by the ``views`` module itself and the @xml:id values assigned by ``converters`` submodules.
+Therefore, it is the responsiblity of the ``views`` module to assign Lychee-MEI-compliant @xml:id attributes to the LMEI data it receives.

 Sample Uses
 -----------